Estimating Welfare Effects in a Nonparametric Choice Model: The Case of School Vouchers: Additional Details on Extensions in Section

-While the optimization problems in \eqref{eq:aux_optimization} are finite-dimensional, their computational tractability depends on the structure of the objective $\theta_A$ and constraint set $\mathbf{A}$.
-In Appendix \ref{S-sec:bernstein}, we illustrate that, under each of the different parametric specifications considered above, $\theta_A$ for each parameter is a linear function of $\alpha$ and that $\mathbf{A}$ is characterized by linear equality and inequality restrictions on $\alpha$.
-However, we observe here that some of the linear restrictions in these cases are evaluated at every possible price vector in $\mathcal{P}$, which implies that the resulting optimization problems in \eqref{eq:aux_optimization} can be generally difficult to compute.
-To this end, similar in spirit to those in \eqref{eq:b_r_opt}, we consider the following alternative optimization problems
+However, note that the restrictions in \eqref{O-eq:q_logical1}-\eqref{O-eq:q_shape} are evaluated at every price in the continuous space $\mathcal{P}$, which implies that the resulting optimization problems can be generally difficult to compute.
+In practice, we therefore propose to consider the following alternative optimization problems